-10.2 How we pay the grant
+10.5 How we pay the grant

-The grant agreement will state the:

-- maximum grant amount to be paid - timeline of payments and associated milestones.
+The grant agreement will state the maximum grant amount to be paid.
+Payment will only be made once the grant agreement has been executed.

 We will not exceed the maximum grant amount under any circumstances.
 If you incur extra costs, you must meet them yourself.